 In the Northwest section of one of the most historic cities in the US, you'll find the Germantown neighborhood, which is home to a community rich in history, culture and inclusiveness.
-There is a vast array of organizations, groups and institutions that we collaborate with and that are doing phenonemal work to liven and enrich the neighborhood for businesses, residents and visitors to live, work, shop, dine and play.
+There is a vast number of organizations, groups and institutions that we collaborate with and that are doing phenomenal work to enrich the neighborhood for businesses, residents and visitors to live, work, shop, dine and play.

 Many of these organizations host vibrant events open to the public and we invite you to come out to the neighborhood and enjoy yourself.

 Get to know some of our partners, their work and the impact they're having in the community and what's happening in Germantown!

 Historic Germantown is a partnership organization serving historic sites in Philadelphia’s Old German Township that works collaboratively to preserve its extraordinary historic assets, increase access, interpret them to the public and raise their visibility.

 Historic Germantown hosts many events including the Second Saturday Festival and the 16 member historic sites, host events including Revolutionary and Civil War Battle Re-enactments, Juneteenth Festival, weekly Farmers Markets, Ghosts of the Great Road for Halloween, and so much more.
 Grab a tour, see history come to life and get involved in Freedom's Backyard.